xioTechnologies/x-IMU3-Software/README.md

 5. Select Ninja to improve compile time (Windows)
     - Settings > Build, Execution, Deployment > CMake > Generator: Ninja

-## Branch Protection

-The GitHub repository applies the following branch protection rules to the main branch.
-All commits must be made to a non-protected branch and submitted via a pull request before they can be merged into the the main branch.

-- *Require a pull request before merging*
-- *Require linear history*
-- *Include administrators*

 ## Distributions

 - [Rust crate](https://crates.io/crates/ximu3/)